-This small thing will save you time, and help students at the same time.
-Making all answers as required will have students go back to an empty question, as they won’t be able to submit the answers until all required questions are answered.
+This small but important thing will save you time and help students at the same time.
+Marking all answers as required will have students go back to a question they might have skipped by accident, as they won’t be able to submit the answers until all said required questions are answered.
 Doing so will save time to students and teachers alike.

 Turn off Stream notifications when needed

 Notification can (and will be overwhelming) when using Google classroom.
 Make sure to turn off Stream notifications for each class.
 Stream is really useful but can become crowded from time to time.
 To turn them off just click on the Gear icon on the top right, and scroll down to General

 Instead of jumping between options, a simple way to have access to more things inside a classroom is by opening multiple tabs.
 Doing so will net you access to stream and grading, for example, instead of just jumping between the two.

 Make sure your Classwork tab has the information everyone needs at any given time, such as your syllabus and how your class works.
 That way you can eliminate unnecessary questions drowning the Stream.

 Be a keyboard Maestro

 Make use of all the buttons in you fancy keyboard instead of moving your mouse around and learn some of the most important shortcuts.